google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 Your app is now offline-capable!
 Let's try it out.

 Reload your page and then go to the __Cache Storage__ pane on the __Application__ panel of DevTools.
-Expand the section and you should see the name of your app shell cache listed on the left-hand side.
+Right click __Cache Storage__, pick __Refresh Caches__, expand the section and you should see the name of your app shell cache listed on the left-hand side.
 When you click on your app shell cache you can see all of the resources that it has currently cached.

 ![ab9c361527825fac.png](img/ab9c361527825fac.png)